thirumurthis/Learnings/python/Hosting_python_app_in_oracleCloud.md

 >    ```

 #### About Code

-  - The python code uses HTTP Server to handle GET requests.
-This code is to demonstrate the use of cache and scarpping website.
+  - The Python code uses HTTP Server to handle GET requests.
+This code is to demonstrate the use of cache and scarping website.
-  - The `memcached` server should be started and running during the execution of the below python app.
+  - The `memcached` server should be started and running during the execution of the below Python app.
-  - When GET request is recevied, the code checks the memcache for the key `YYYY-MM`, if value exits it is served as response.
+  - When GET request is received, the code checks the memcache for the key `YYYY-MM`, if value exits it is served as response.
   - The code scraps the website for specific data set, and stores it in cache with TTL (expiration seconds) for 1 day.

 - Create a file app.y with the below content.

 ```py
 import os
 from requests_html import HTML, HTMLSession